Are Tomatoes Healthy? The Health Benefits of Tomatoes Explained

 Tomatoes are also rich in vitamins A, C, and K, making them incredibly beneficial for skin cell growth and preservation.
 This applies whether you’re eating them or applying their juice directly to your face.

 I would recommend taking 3-4 teaspoon of tomato juice and adding another teaspoon of lime or lemon juice to the mixture, with a drop or two of either eucalyptus oil or lavender oil and then applying this directly to your face with a cotton ball.
 Leave the mixture on your face for roughly 15 minutes and then rinse off with cold water.
 This will keep your skin clean and hydrated, while also providing it with the nutrients it needs to stay healthy.

 Tomatoes For Cancer Prevention Explained

 Tomatoes contain a rich content of folate, lycopene, various antioxidants, vitamins, and beta-carotene.
 Their role as an anti-inflammatory food is well known in the medical world.
-They are used to help prevent the onset of a variety of different diseases and health ailments, including cancer.
+They are used to help prevent a variety of different diseases and health ailments, including cancer.